astronomer/docs/astro/first-dag-cli.md

 :::tip

-If you want to deploy your first DAG without installing any software to your local machine, or if you're encountering problems with installing the CLI, see [Run your first DAG with GitHub Actions](first-dag-github-actions.md).
+If you're encountering problems with installing the CLI or don't want to install software locally, see [Run your first DAG with GitHub Actions](first-dag-github-actions.md).

 :::